 Tips on online privacy

-To keep your privacy risks low, it’s a good idea to fragment your exposure by using different services or products for different needs.
+To keep online privacy and security risks low, it's a good idea to fragment your exposure by using different services or products for different needs.

 If you want to stay somewhat anonymous, use different (email) accounts for different (sets of) devices or services.